saikrishnarallabandi/phdthesis/README.md

 #  Work plan for Spring 2020

-## - [X] Week 1: Setup the structure of the dissertation
+## Week 1: Setup the structure of the dissertation

-     Does the argument of thesis hold together?
+     - [X] Does the argument of thesis hold together?
-     Is the chosen structure enabling the argument?
+     - [X] Is the chosen structure enabling the argument?
-     Does each chapter lead to the next?
+     - [] Does each chapter lead to the next?

 ## Week 2: Assess the thesis structure, specifically statement.